wyhuai/PhysHOI/README.md

 This repository contains the **code** and **dataset** release for the paper: "PhysHOI: Physics-Based Imitation of Dynamic Human-Object Interaction"

+Our whole-body humanoid follows the SMPL-X kinematic tree and has a total of 51x3 DoF actuators, with fully dextrous hands.

 🏀 ***Now simulated humanoids can learn diverse basketball skills without designing task-specific rewards!***

 ![image](https://github.com/wyhuai/PhysHOI_dev/assets/95485229/6013e448-05ed-4a12-9164-aa5b34896598)